denten-books/plain-text/3-format.md

 creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
-"If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
-"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].
+"If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she wrote, "the best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].

-Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
-Strategies of "deep" interpretation carry with them also a claim to privileged access, along with an imbalance of interpretive acumen.
+Marcus and Best remind us that Sontag's manifesto was also an "affective and ethical stance" [@best_surface_2009, 10].
+Strategies of "deep" interpretation carry with them a claim to authority, as well as an imbalance of interpretive acumen.
 The critic asserts to uncover what the lay reader does not and supposedly cannot see without expert guidance.
 As an ethical stance, reading for external forms by contrast flattens the hierarchy between the lay reader